-National Council for Behavioral Health, with Senators Debbie Stabenow and Roy Blunt, conducted a lunchtime briefing on December 4, 2018 to highlight how CCBHCs are building clinics’ capacity to help police get back to policing and connecting constituents to timely addiction and mental health treatment.
+National Council for Mental Wellbeing, with Senators Debbie Stabenow and Roy Blunt, conducted a lunchtime briefing on December 4, 2018 to highlight how CCBHCs are building clinics’ capacity to help police get back to policing and connecting constituents to timely addiction and mental health treatment.
 Law enforcement officers and clinic leaders highlighted the outcomes to date of the CCBHC initiative.
 CCBHCs are providing sheriffs and police officers with on-the-ground support from mental health and addiction professionals, including by providing mobile crisis teams, re-entry supports, and telehealth services available on-demand to officers on patrol who are called to respond to a person in crisis.

 - Agenda and Biographies

 - Certified Community Behavioral Health Clinics: Supporting Criminal Justice Systems and Professionals

 - A Looming Crisis Threatens Access to Opioid Addiction Care

 - Statement by Chief Paul Williams, Chief of Police, Springfield Police Department, Missouri